jsawaya/eigenframe/README.md

 In contrast, web-browsers only have limited scripting access to the host mobile device, from inside a browser window.

-EigenFrame provides asynchronous url/ssh requests, so you can use cloud-based services, or local Termux services (like: Apache2/CGI, or Ruby Webrick) to generate dynamic EigenFrame components - this repository includes examples.
+EigenFrame provides asynchronous url/ssh requests, so you can use cloud-based services, or local Termux services (like: Apache2/CGI, or Ruby Webrick) to generate dynamic EigenFrame components - the github repository includes examples.

 EigenFrame - a truly extensible architecture for dynamic system integration.

-## Initial app-url request
+## EigenFrame url-request

-EigenFrame starts with a url request to retrieve the application-level security specifications, permissions and tab-fragments.
+EigenFrame starts with a url-request to retrieve the application-level security specifications, permissions and tab-fragments.

-There are 3 ways to perform the initial app-url request:
+There are 3 ways to perform the initial url request:
 * launch the EigenFrame app with a default home-url
-* use an EigenFrame short-cut (which contains the app-url)
+* use an EigenFrame short-cut (which contains an EigenFrame url)
-* use one EigenFrame app to launch another EigenFrame app (and then another)
+* an EigenFrame app can be designed launch another completely different EigenFrame app (and then another)

 The home-url is defined in this eigenframe shared directory file:
 > /storage/emulated/0/Android/data/com.sawaya.eigenframe.full/files/home-url.txt